 I’m talking about repurposing and rewriting content you have already produced.
-This means using existing articles as a foundation for valuable, new content pieces and avoid starting from square one each time you put pen to paper.
+This means using existing articles as a foundation for valuable, new content pieces – avoiding square one each time someone puts pen to paper.

 Rewriting content doesn’t mean that you change a few words in an article and republish it.
 (That’s a different strategy, entirely.)
 When rewriting content, you’ll want to take the basic ideas from your original article and put a new spin on them.
 Here are some easy ways to do that.

 1. Convert a list into a series of individual pieces of content.

-Titles with numbers appeal to readers, which is why every fashion magazine cover has 2-3 headlines that include a number.
-You may have written articles like these yourself: “7 Ways to…” or “7 Reasons You Should Invest in…” If so, you’ve created the basis for seven new articles.
+So you or your team may have already written articles like these “7 Ways to…” or “7 Reasons You Should Invest in…” If so, you’ve created the basis for seven new articles.
 Take each point in your list and turn it into an individual article.
 This gives you the opportunity to build on and expand your ideas, demonstrating deep knowledge of the subject.
-Consider adding background information or case studies to make it more substantial.
+Consider adding background information or case studies to make each blog post more substantial.

 2. Take several related posts and combine them into a single summary post.